 Tara Carson (Board Member) is an award winning graphic designer and creative director.
 She believes in the power of education and has spent years as both student and teacher having earned a BA from Williams College, a BFA from Art Center College of Design, an MA from University of Santa Monica and a PhD in Clinical Psychology from Pacifica Graduate Institute.
 Tara was a teacher of communication design and typography at Art Center College of Design in Pasadena, CA and worked as psychologist and play therapist with young children and their families for several years in Los Angeles before moving to Colorado in 2010.
 Prior to her doctoral and clinical work, Tara studied many modalities of healing with teachers from a wide variety of east and west traditions.
 Tara also serves on the board of Aspen Words, a literary organization of the Aspen Institute.
 She divides her time between Santa Barbara, CA and Basalt, CO.

-Ryan Honey (Managing Director) was previously the Director of the 50th Anniversary Campaign at one of the nation’s largest nonprofit theatres, Center Theatre Group, in Los Angeles.
+Ryan Honey (Executive Director) was previously the Director of the 50th Anniversary Campaign at one of the nation’s largest nonprofit theatres, Center Theatre Group, in Los Angeles.
 In that role, he led a $120 million fundraising effort for the construction of a new rehearsal center.
 Prior to working in arts administration and fundraising, Honey worked as an actor and producer in Los Angeles.
 As an actor he was seen in numerous TV shows and movies.
 As a producer, he sold features to Warner Brothers and Anchor Bay Entertainment as well as short films and new media content to Amazon.
 He and his wife, Amy, and their three children live in El Jebel.